gpeyton/ai-devotional/devotional/index_Q2.md

 What it means to pursue righteousness; how righteous living brings increasing clarity and direction to our lives; how become as children of the light, and like the Light of the World.
 *Hymn*: Be Thou My Vision

-### Day 3: What Is Adoption?
+### Day 3: What Does Every Sin Deserve?
-*Catechism Q34*: What is adoption?
+*Catechism Q37*: What does every sin deserve?
-*Catechism A*: Adoption is an act of God's free grace, whereby we are received into the number, and have a right to all the privileges of the sons of God.
+*Catechism A*: The wrath and curse of God.
 *Hymn*: Children of the Heavenly Father

 ### Day 4: Righteous